Made in America: Finding Healthy Pigments

 Commercial production of artist’s paint began in the mid-1800s.
 Slowly over the years, heavy metals and other chemicals were introduced to help create a broader range of colors.
-To an artist, having more colors available is like being a 10-year-old kid in a candy store.
-But until recently, no one questioned that these additives might be harmful.
+To an artist, having more colors available is like being a 10-year-old kid in a candy store, so the availability of more colors was celebrated.
+But until the last couple decades, no one questioned that these additives might be harmful.

 A combination of artificial and natural earth pigments is standard today in manufacturing artists’ pigments ranging from chalk pastels to various paints, inks, and glazes.
 Some of these pigments are safe, and some are ‘considered safe,’ but there is evidence that long-term exposure to some can be unhealthy.

 The majority of my high-end paints are non-toxic, but one of my favorite blues contains a copper-based pigment created through a chemical process – a big bummer for me.
 While I always wear gloves when I paint, and the paint isn’t a powder that can be airborne, I’m now researching and testing options for replacing that color.